arirusso/topaz/README.md

 @clock = Topaz::Clock.new(@input) { sequencer.step }
 ```

-Topaz can also act as a master clock.
-If a MIDI output is passed to Topaz, MIDI start, stop and clock signals will automatically be sent to that output at the appropriate time
+Topaz can also act as a MIDI master clock.
+If a MIDI output is passed to Topaz, MIDI clock messages will automatically be sent to that output at the appropriate time

 ```ruby
 @output = UniMIDI::Output.gets # select a midi output